When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Method

 \subsection{Design Fiction Workshops}

 Each design fiction workshop lasted approximately 120 minutes, following a structured sequence of activities designed to elicit both imaginative and critical reflections on Manager Clone Agents in future teams and organizations.
-To mitigate potential power asymmetries between managers and workers, we ensured that each participant had dedicated turns to speak during group activities, explicitly invited quieter participants to share their views.
-Structured facilitation further emphasized that both managerial and worker perspectives carried equal value, reducing the likelihood that managerial voices would dominate.
+Aligned with design fiction and speculative design traditions in HCI~\cite{dunne2024speculative, wong2018speculative}, we convened managers and workers in a single workshop and created room for debate about socio-technical values and power dynamics.
+To offset the power asymmetries between managers and workers, we ensured that each participant had dedicated turns to speak during group activities, and rotated the speaking order of managers and workers in each speaking round.
+In addition, to reducing the likelihood that managerial voices would dominate, we explicitly encouraged workers in weaker positions of power to comment on or challenge the managers’ concepting.
 IRB approval was obtained prior to the workshops; all participants provided informed consent, and each received \$30 gift card after participation.